 Medicines are divided into two groups.
-Non-steroidal-anti-inflammatory drug treatments (NSAIDS) as well as colchicines are drugs that can abort an acute strike.
-They don't lower the amount of uric acid in the system.
+Non-steroidal-anti-inflammatory drugs (NSAIDS) and colchicines are drugs that may abort an acute attack.
+They do not lower the amount of uric acid in the system.

-The second group of medicines can lower the amount of uric acid in the bloodstream and also reduce the amount of uric acid in the joints and kidneys.
+The second group of medicines can lower the amount of uric acid in the blood vessels and also reduce the amount of uric acid in the joints and kidneys.

-- Probenicid is a drug that triggers someone to be able to urinate out more uric acid.
+- Probenicid is a drug that triggers a patient to be able to urinate out more uric acid.

-- It is effective in younger patients who producce normal numbers of uric acid in the urine and who have normal kidney function.
+- It is effective in younger patients who producce normal amounts of uric acid in the urine and who have normal kidney function.

-- Allopurinol is often a medicine that reduces the metabolism of uric acid from purines.
+- Allopurinol is a medicine that reduces the metabolism of uric acid from purines.

 - It is effective but offers much potential toxicity.